nrwl/nx/docs/shared/monorepo-nx-enterprise.md

 ### Workspace Schematics

-Schematics is a library used by the Angular CLI and Nx to do code generation. `ng g lib mylib` invokes the lib schematic from the default collection.
+Schematics is a library used by Nx to do code generation. `nx g lib mylib` invokes the lib schematic from the default collection.
 Schematics are a great way to codify conventions and best practices.
 Unfortunately, creating a custom schematics collection is not very straightforward, so few do it.

 Nx simplifies it.
 With Nx, we can create custom schematics in the `tools/schematics` and invoke them without having to do compile, build, deploy anything.